jhrutgers/zth/README.md

 	When set to 1, the perf VCD logs will contain all calls to Zth's special functions.
 Enabled by default.

+* `ZTH_CONFIG_CHECK_TIMESLICE_OVERRUN`
+	When set to 1, check at every context switch if the timeslice was overrun significantly.
+Only the longest overrun is reported.
+Enabled by default in the debug build, not available in release builds.

 ## License